 Roadblock personnel will be assigned as required; additional roadblock assistance may also be obtained from police, highway crews, local authorities, or contractors.
+For areas where there is a high volume of recreational activity, roadblocks may also need to be set up to block trailheads and waterways

-If a Level 2 or 3 Emergency has been declared, roadblocks must be set up at the boundaries of the EPZ.
+If a Regulatory Level 2 or 3 Emergency has been declared, roadblocks must be set up at the boundaries of the EPZ.